tenseoverflow/circumpunct/README.md

 - Have your own domain name, no *github.io* subdomains or direct sales companies
 - You must own the site, or get permission from the owner

+## Disclaimer
+- Everyone in the ring has their own ideas.
+By entering you endorse the ring's goal: to increase discoverability among small website owners who put God first.
+However, entering is not an explicit endorsement of individuals within the ring itself.

 ### Help
 - Anyone in the ring can be a collaborator of this repo